JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 ### result_include_backtrace

 When a Chef InSpec resource throws an exception, results contain a short error message and a detailed ruby stacktrace of the error.
-Default: false (does not send backtrace).
+Default: false (no backtrace).
 Example:

 ```ruby
 # include backtrace